pladdy/cabby/README.md

 ## DB Setup
 Using Sqlite as a light-weight data store to run this in development mode.
 Goal is to move to some kind of JSON store (rethinkdb or elasticsearch) in the future.
+See below API examples for setup instructions.

 ## API Examples with a test user
 The examples below require